trilitech/tezos-developer-docs/src/pages/advanced-topics/formal-verification/formal-verification-on-tezos/index.md

 - cryptographic functions are considered as a black box and used as such.
 - a gas model is not taken into account.
 - it only provides formal verification for Michelson.
-- it does not provide a way to verify interactions between different smart contracts (see [Concert](https://dl.acm.org/doi/10.1145/3372885.3373829) if you are interested exploring more here)
+- it does not provide a way to verify interactions between different smart contracts (see [Concert](https://dl.acm.org/doi/10.1145/3372885.3373829) if you are interested in exploring more here)